CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/installation-and-dplib/README.md

 - Learn the available installation methods for DeePMD-kit and understand which one is appropriate for your laptop computer or HPC cluster.
 - Illustrate the installation methods
 - Describe common issues and how to solve them
+- Install the visualization software Ovito and Xcrysden in order to use them in the tutorials
 - Make the student aware of the existence of the DP library
 - Promote new contributions to the DP library